Emergency Medical Technician

 Proof of Hepatitis B Vaccine or Letter of Declination.

-Proof of current immunizations, immunity status as required for clinical experience (TDaP, MMR, PPD, etc.).
+Proof of current immunizations, immunity status as required for clinical experience (influenza, TDaP, MMR, PPD, etc.).

 Attestation from your primary healthcare provider (physician, nurse practitioner, etc.) stating that student is physically fit for the expectations of the course.